Review of Weathering with You (2019)

 There is no information on whether space-based imaging can detect the green meadows on top of cumulonimbus clouds, or what the government is doing about the trillion-dollar destruction of Tokyo.
 There are ferries for local public transport, but nothing like Robinson’s New York 2140 (2017), and no sign of where the people went.
-Hina’s kamikakushi, though apparently motivated by a notion of exchange, is nuanced by its reversibility.
+Hina’s kamikakushi recalls Napier’s motif of the vanishing shōjo in Anime from Akira to Howl’s Moving Castle (2001/2005).
+It is apparently motivated by a notion of exchange, but nuanced by its reversibility.
 The school of atmospheric fish restore her but the bond remains in effect; Shinkai is not trapped by tradition.
 This is not good worldbuilding, but it’s definitely better than Your Name (2016).
 With the exception of Hina, the characters are also stronger and the plot significantly more elegant, despite similar basic flaws.

 As I noted in my review of Your Name, the main character of that film says he wants to work with making the city beautiful because you never know how long it’s going to be there.
 Weathering with You takes that strand to its logical conclusion.
 Just like I did after Your Name, I rode my bike home over Föreningsgatan with a head pleasantly full of impressions.

 The pop music and brand-name burger porn are boring, but there are juicy brand-name burgers in Pom Poko (1994) too.
 The downhill side of the script following the high point of Hina’s removal goes over the top, but this film is both clever and bloody gorgeous.
+It’s got literal Ghibli talent at the virtual lightboard, made mobile by the dismantling of that studio.
 I highly recommend seeing it in a theatre; the effects animation is absolutely amazing and the realistic urban art direction is the best I’ve seen, with the exception of a lack of rubble where the final showdown happens.